 When a woman's period deviates from a fairly regular cycle - for instance, having a period every two weeks or a period twice in one month - it is said to be irregular.
-Abnormal periods can encompass a broad range of issues concerning a woman's menstrual cycle.
+Abnormal periods can encompass a broad range of issues concerning a woman's menstrual cycle, including their frequency.

 What Is an Irregular Period?